seenthattinker/book-project/introduction.md

 This is what we mean by *focused intent*.
 A long and sustained campaign must be fortified with an unending will and a nearly limitless budget.
-Every detail has to be planned out, like toe Roman army food supply planted along the trail before the campaign.
+Every detail has to be planned out, like the Roman army food supply planted along the trail before the campaign.
 Like so many things in life,
 a campaign comes out of the military.
-As a word it's been applied in very many modern contexts now.
+It's applied in many modern contexts now.

 The Oxford Dictionary of American English defines it as follows: